dankrad/legendreprf/smart_contract_instructions.md

 permalink: /smart_contract_instructions/
 ---

-# Legendre PRF bounties for concrete instances
+# Legendre PRF bounty smart contract instructions

 If you have found the solution on one of our bounties on [Legendre instances](bountyinstances), here is how you can claim your bounty.